 Nevada State Senate Passes Two Non-Discrimination Bills; Now on to Assembly

-April 25, 2011 by Adrian Matanza, Senior Regional Field Organizer
+April 25, 2011 by Adrian Matanza, Regional Field Director

 This morning, on the eve of the legislative crossover deadline, the Nevada State Senate considered three bills that would add transgender protections to the state’s law books.
 SB368, legislation that would add protection in housing on the basis of sexual orientation and gender identity or expression passed with a bipartisan vote of 13-8.
 SB331, which would prohibit discrimination in places of public accommodation on the basis of gender identity or expression, passed on party lines with all eleven Democrats voting in favor.
 Unfortunately, SB180, which would expand the state’s hate crimes law to include gender identity or expression fell one vote short of passage.